RayJW/awesome-foss/README.md

 ### Digital Art

-Digital art and painting software has revolutionized the way artists create and share their work.
+Digital art and painting software has revolutionized the way artists create, and share their work.
 With the power of digital tools, artists can create stunning artwork with precision, speed, and flexibility.
 From painting to drawing to sculpting, digital art software provides artists with an array of customizable brushes, colour palettes, and layer management tools to support their creative workflows.
-Open-source digital art software in particular allows artists to have greater control over their tools and techniques, while fostering a community of collaboration and innovation.
+Open-source digital art software in particular allows artists to have greater control over their tools and techniques, while fostering a community of collaboration & innovation.

 | Software  | Description |
 |-----------|-------------|